Megan Campbell: Manchester City

 In February 2016 Campbell became Manchester City's fourth signing of the off-season, announcing that she had signed a professional contract with the English UEFA Women's Champions League contenders.
 She won a domestic treble with the club, then signed a contract extension in June 2017.
 Campbell had played particularly well in the 2017 FA Women's Cup Final, serving two assists as Manchester City beat Birmingham City 4–1 at Wembley Stadium.

 She suffered an anterior cruciate ligament injury in November 2017 during a UEFA Women's Champions League match against LSK Kvinner FK and was ruled out for several months.
 In June 2020 she signed a new one-year contract with Manchester City while recovering from another long-term injury, this time to tendons in her foot.

 Liverpool

 In June 2021, Women's Championship club Liverpool signed Campbell, after her five-year spell at Manchester City.
 She overcame some injury-related absence in the first part of the 2021–22 season to become an important member of the title-winning Liverpool team who won promotion back to the Women's Super League.
 She signed a new contract with Liverpool in June 2022.

+Everton

+On 29 September 2023, Everton signed Campbell on a short-term deal.

+London City Lionesses

+On 31 January 2024, transfer deadline day, London City Lionesses signed Campbell on an 18-month contract following the expiration of her contract with Everton.
+She departed in May 2025 after the sides promotion to the WSL.

+Coaching career

+Bolton Wanderers

+In August 2025, Campbell joined Bolton Wanderers Women as Assistant Player Coach.
+The club said Megan will combine her coaching commitments with Bolton alongside her playing career elsewhere.
+Three months later, Bolton Wanderers confirmed the departure of Campbell, alongside Manager Myles Smith on 1 October 2025.